meuniv/NovaCub/source/novawild.rst

 2. Gather the following items for the event

-   a. small nature items, leaves, small sticks, feathers, etc. (should include at least one flatter items such as leaves)
+   a. small nature items, leaves, small sticks, feathers, etc. (should include at least one flatter item such as leaves)
    b.
 Paper
    c.
 Crayons with wrappers removed (any bolder or darker color)
    d.
 Glue (not glue stick) and or tape
    e.
 Cardboard piece or thicker paper
    f.
-Pinecone or toilet paper tube
+Pine cone or toilet paper tube
    g.
 Piece of string (1-3 ft. long)
    h.
 Peanut butter (1 cup)
    i.
 Bird seed (1 cup)